-Each 2 hour session will consist of discrete teaching of scientific concept, skills and knowledge, and includes a practical enquiry where appropriate, or an activity to consolidate understanding.
-Children will learn about notable scientists and inventors from the past and present day.
+Each session will consist of discrete teaching of scientific concepts, skills and vocabulary, followed by either a practical enquiry, or an activity to consolidate learning.
 Children will also engage in child-led scientific investigation where appropriate.

 In order for our pupils to know more and remember more, prior learning is always considered in the teaching of science.
-Revision of key facts and scientific understanding are built into lessons which allows revision to become part of good practise and ultimately helps build a depth of scientific understanding.
-Scientific vocabulary is built into lessons and children are encouraged to use correct terminology in discussion, explanation and writing; vocabulary is also included in displays or resources to allow for revision.
-Practical inquiry is built into lessons to allow children to explore their understanding of scientific concepts and to develop their scientific skills.
+Revision of key facts and scientific understanding are built into lessons which allows revision to become part of good practice and ultimately helps build a depth of scientific understanding.
+Scientific vocabulary is built into lessons and children are encouraged to use correct terminology in discussion, explanation and writing; vocabulary is also included on working wall displays and knowledge organisers to allow for revision.
+Where appropriate, practical inquiry is built into lessons to allow children to explore their understanding of scientific concepts and to develop their scientific skills.
 Real world applications for the skills and knowledge being taught are indicated and famous scientists and inventors throughout history and the present day are investigated to foster a curiosity for and a love of science and other STEM subjects.